 10 – Be Ready for Physical Releases

 A few weeks ago I was talking to a business colleague and she was telling me she had just gone to a yoga class with a new friend.
 After class, my colleague could tell her yoga buddy wasn’t quite right.
 She asked her if she was OK, and she kind of brushed off the question, “I’m ok.”
-But, before not too long, she had to tell her what had happened.
+But before too long, she had to tell her what had happened.

-What we want to encourage and teach our students is that these involuntary actions, when practicing good mind-body work can, and often do, happen.
+What we want to encourage and teach our students is these involuntary actions, when practicing good mind-body work can, and often do, happen.
 We want to welcome the release and do our best to not contract against them.
 We want it to move out.

 Finally, if physical releases do occur in your students, of course check in with them at the end of the class, but don’t make it a big deal.
 A friendly smile and “how are things now?” is all you really need.
 If they need a little more support, ask them if they’d like a little more support.
-Then, know that you’ve set up a safe space in your mind-body class for deep healing and practice to unfold.
+Then, know you’ve set up a safe space in your mind-body class for deep healing and practice to unfold.
 Awesome work!